stuartjwright/fantasy-football-app/report/060-implementation.md

 * The post-auction section.

 For each stage, work was typically done on the backend first so that each endpoint was returning the correct data for each type of request it might receive.
 This made development of the frontend significantly easier.

-Some user stories required significantly more work than others.
-Building a basic login system was relatively straightforward, but building a real-time auction was not.
-As a result, the more complex user stories would be broken into smaller more manageable chunks - for example, first adding the functionality to allow a user to select a player to be auctioned off, and then only once this feature was working as intended, then beginning work to allow others to make counter bids.

 ## Development Tools